Check out any directory via its “VIEW IT” link and sign up via its “JOIN IT” link – all for free! And please share with every musician you know!

 A: As many as you like.
 If you sing, play both piano and alto saxophone, write your own music and teach, there’s five directories right there that you’d be eligible to join.

-Q: I’d like to edit some of the info I submitted.
+Q: Oops!
+I need to edit some of the info I just submitted.
 How can I do that?

 Q: Is there a search function?